h3xstream/waf-workshop/website/docs/02-encoding.md

 ### URL encoding

-HTTP GET and POST parameter are expected to be encoded by Web Application Firewall.
-But what happens if the application decode the value once it has already be decoded by the web framework?
+HTTP GET and POST parameters are expected to be encoded by Web Application Firewall.
+But what happens if the application decodes the value once it has already been decoded by the web framework?
 This additional decoding is unlikely to break anything with normal input.

-Here are few examples:
+Here are a few examples:

 **Path encoded**
 ```url